3Preeti/Coffee_shop_sales/README.md

    - Analyze specific trends by adjusting the filters based on date and time.

+---

 ### 📂 Files

    - Dataset: Contains raw sales data [Coffee Shop Sales Dataset](Coffee_Shop_Sales.xlsx)

    - Power BI : BI dashboard file[coffee_sales1](coffee_sales1.pbix)

+  ---

 ### 📜 License

    Refer to the LICENSE file for terms and conditions.See the [MIT LICENSE](LICENSE)

+---

 ### 👤 Contact

    For queries or suggestions, please contact the project owner and feel free to contribute.

+Thank you for checking out this project!